Welcome and thank you for considering Journal of Immunological Sciences to submit your work.

 7. Corrigendum: Corrigenda are published to correct any significant errors within the text of an earlier published article.
 The title of the manuscript is read as ‘Corrigendum to "TITLE" published in JOURNAL, VOLUME, PAGES, YEAR’.
 Corrigenda discuss errors of only preceding papers and not the errors of the corresponding discussion paper.

-8. Short Communication: Short Communications are concise research articles that aim to present new ideas, recent advances and key points that will have a major impact on Immunology.
-These have the strong limitation on the size of the paper and are generally limited to 4,000 words, and may also include the abstract, introduction, materials and methods, results, discussion, references and figure legends.
+8. Short Communication: Short Communication is a concise research article that aims to present new ideas, recent advances and key points that will have a major impact on Immunology.
+It has a strong limitation on the size of the paper and are generally limited to 4,000 words, and may also include the abstract, introduction, materials and methods, results, discussion, references and figure legends.
 Short communications may also report the research that extends previously published research article, including the reporting of additional controls, confirmatory results etc. Authors must clearly acknowledge any published work upon which they are building.

 9. Book Review: Book review is a critique of a book in which book is analyzed based on its content, merit and style.
 The title of the paper is read as “Book Review on: title”.
 A book review contains fewer than 1000 words.